Top 50 Startup Business Ideas in Australia: 2026 Updated List

 If you’re a startup founder, product owner, or innovation lead thinking about education app development, understanding what today’s market leaders are doing right isn’t optional.
 It’s foundational.
 We’ve pulled together 10 top online learning apps for students that are setting new standards in usability, scale, and learning outcomes.

-Whether you’re working on custom educational app development or researching features of top educational apps for your MVP, this list shows what’s working in the real world and why.
+Whether you’re working on e-learning app development, researching features of top educational apps for your MVP, this list shows what’s working in the real world and why.

 1 DuolingoWhat it does: Helps users learn languages through micro-lesson, gamified format.